 The bottom line

-Both the Petal 1 “No Annual Fee” Visa Credit Card and Discover it Secured Credit Card are solid, low-cost contenders for consumers looking to build or rebuild their credit.
-Since both cards have no annual fees, which card you should choose comes down to this: If you’re looking for cash back, choose the Discover it Secured, and if you’re interested in an unsecured card, pick the Petal 1.
+Both the Petal 1 “No Annual Fee” Visa Credit Card and Discover it Secured Credit Card are solid, low-cost cards for consumers looking to build or rebuild their credit.
+Since both cards have no annual fees, the card you should choose comes down to what you value most.
+If you’re looking for cash back, choose the Discover it Secured.
+On the other hand, if you’re interested in an unsecured card, pick the Petal 1.
 Remember, though, that your path from a secured card to an unsecured card with Discover can be as short as seven months, provided you use your credit responsibly.

 However, keep in mind that, while the Petal 1 and the Discover it Secured are among the best credit cards for bad credit, they aren’t the only ones.
 Before you make a decision, you should check out other options to make sure you find the best fit for you.